Chunyu-Lin-bjtu/autoware-wiki/Installation-by-Docker:-Generic-x86.md

 # Overview
-This page guides you to install and run Autoware on the Intel processor using Docker.
+This page guides you to install and run Autoware on the Intel x86 processor (64 bits) using Docker.
+If you are looking for the NVIDIA DRIVE PX Docker, please visit [here](https://github.com/CPFL/Autoware/wiki/Installation-by-Docker:-DRIVE-PX2).

 # Outline
 * Docker Setup